soul-lang/SOUL/docs/SOUL_Language.md

 }
 ```

-#### Processor/Graph specialisation parameters
+#### Module specialisation parameters

-A processor or graph can be declared with some constant values and type definitions that must be supplied when it is instantiated.
+All module types (processors, namespaces and graphs) can be declared with some constant values, types, namespace and processor definitions that must be supplied when it is instantiated.
 These arguments can then be used to specialise the behaviour of the processor. e.g:

 ```C++
 // This is a processor which requires a type definition 'SampleType'